Fleetwood Mac December 30, MGM Grand Garden Arena

 More impressive than the delicate moments of chemistry between band members—the crowd collectively swooned at Buckingham and Nicks’ embrace at the end of “Sara”—might be their fortitude.
 The group embarked on a nearly hour-long encore that saw one feverish, climactic rendition topped by another, leaving one to wonder how they had any songs or emotional capacity left.
 And yet somehow, they left you wanting more.

 Moments of showmanship provided a welcome counterweight to some of the emotional heaviness.
-Nicks showed off several costume changes, including her famous 6-inch platform boots; a video feed, though reminiscent of Windows Media Player graphics, added color to an otherwise barren set; and Fleetwood unleashed a solo during “World Turning” so bombastic that it recalled Garth Algar’s drum fantasy scene in “Wayne’s World.”
+Nicks showed off several costume changes, including her famous 6-inch platform boots.
+Video graphics, though somewhat reminiscent of late '90s screensavers, added color to an otherwise barren set.
+And Fleetwood's drum solo unleashed during “World Turning” was so bombastic that it recalled Garth Algar’s satirical drum fantasy scene in “Wayne’s World.”

 “There’s a few more chapters left in the book of Fleetwood Mac,” Buckingham declared towards the end of the set, before closing a final time with a wrenching, slowed down version of 2003’s “Say Goodbye.”
 Penned by Buckingham as a form of closure with Nicks, the song hushed the crowd as Nicks cried her way through her part.